cits5501/cits5501.github.io/src/faq.md

 For this project, in accordance with UWA's assessment policy, the unit coordinator will "provide an alternative assessment for the individual student" if required; and mark to "a reduced assessment task for the group".
-Any questions about EVA or UAAPs can be discussed with the unit coordinator at consultation times or email to <cits5501-pmc@uwa.edu.au>.
+Any questions about EVA or UAAPs can be discussed with the unit coordinator at consultation times or email to {% email_el_spannized coordinator.email %}.

 <!--
 COMMENT: Note that UWA's sem 2 2025 EAV policy DOES allow extensions for group submissions at the discretion of the UC